--Oh, that's so exciting!
-Please, would you tell the children about him?
-When did you meet him, how do you remember him?
+-Oh, my!
+Please, would you tell the children when you saw him?
+What do you remember of him?

-- (For those who didn't get it from the ending...His Excellency is a form of address for generals in the Tsarist army, and the only generals in the civil war were on the side of the Whites.
-Reds had commanders, not officers.)
+- (For those who didn't get it from the punchline...'Your Excellency' was a form of address for generals in the Royal Army, and the only generals in the civil war were with the Whites.
+Reds, Greens, and Blacks had commanders, not officers.)

 - Lieutenant Rzhevsky, a Hussar from the popular movie Hussar Ballad.
 He is renowned for being a womanizer, telling lewd jokes and dropping Cluster F Bombs in a Sophisticated as Hell manner.
 By some weird reason (maybe for sheer contrast), these jokes usually depict him interacting with characters from War and Peace such as Natasha Rostove or Pierre Bezukhov.
 The humor in these jokes comes from the futile attempts of this trash-talking, tit-grabbing Boisterous Bruiser to pass as an Officer and a Gentleman and fit into the polite, sophisticated noble society.

 "Yesterday I saved a lady from being raped..."

 "Well, I managed to talk her into consenting."

 - Rzhevsky and Natasha are at a ball.
 They walk onto a balcony.

 Rzhevsky: Oh Natalie, what a magnificent night this is, with its full moon and bright stars...

 His voice's echo [caught off-guard by his sudden attempt at subtlety]: fuck me, fuck me, fuck me...

 - Two variations on one where Rzhevsky attends a noble's ball and asks to dance with Natalya.